 All baccalaureate degrees require completion of a common set of General Education requirements.
 Refer to the General Education Program section of the Undergraduate Catalog.

 To graduate, a student must earn at least 25% of baccalaureate degree requirements at UNC Charlotte, including the last 12 credit hours of work in the major field and at least 6 credit hours of any minor field of study.
 Exceptions to these hour provisions may be made upon the recommendation of the student's major department and with the approval of the dean of the college of the student's major.
-(Please note: Earning 25% of the degree at UNC Charlotte cannot be waived due to Southern Association of Colleges and Schools accreditation standards.)
+(Please note: Earning 25% of the degree at UNC Charlotte cannot be waived due to Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation standards.)
 Coursework taken in residence shall be construed to mean work offered by UNC Charlotte.

 GRADE POINT AVERAGES